cheesesamwich/cheesesamwich.github.io/info.md

 # Bio

 Hey!
 My name is Sam and i go by she/her pronouns.
-I'm a big fan of all things horror and i'm a game development/coding enthusiast.
+I'm a game development/coding enthusiast.
+I barely ever post anything that isnt an incoherent mess but i still do it anyway.
+I’m also interested in horror movies, and some other neat stuff too.
+I’m down to talk about whatever, so hmu on discord! (@cheesesamwich)

 # Experience